 I strongly believe that we need to continue to fight for legislation to stop cold calling as banning this and introducing stricter sanctions could stop innocent people falling prey to unscrupulous companies and losing life savings or pensions.
 No reputable company would ever cold call someone.

-It might take some time and a great deal of work, but in Grandad’s memory and for all those people who need others to protect them, I am determined to raise awareness of this issue and really hope that the new legislation with regard to PPI and personal injury calls is the beginning of the end for cold calling.
+It might take some time and a great deal of work, but in Grandad’s memory and for all those people who need others to protect them, I am determined to raise awareness of this issue and really hope that the legislation introduced to date will be the beginning of the end for cold calling.

 “There’s nothing more annoying